 Select the assign button of the path you wish to move, and press TO FADER (the assign button will flash).
 Then select the assign button of the destination fader, and press EXEC to move the path.
 The two paths will swap over, and any Wild control assignments will move with them.
-A surround master can be moved from path to path, but it is not possible to move a spill leg to another fader.

 It is not possible to move an isolated path.

-The USER-CHAN screen can also be used to move paths.
+The User-Chan screen can also be used to move paths.
 In addition, the whole fader strip can be moved to a different fader.
 This means that the A and B paths including any Wild Assignments will move to the selected destination fader strip.

-The Move Path function on the I/O Matrix can be set to always perform Move Strip using the STATES screen.
+The Move Path function can be set to always perform Move Strip using the States screen.